withaspirit/Elevator-Simulation/README.md

 3. Right click on the directory and select "Run As" -> "JUnit Test".
 This runs all the unit tests

 Tests:
-- InputFileReaderTest.java: tests related to reading the JSON input file
+- InputFileReaderTest: tests related to reading the JSON input file
-- SchedulerTest.java: tests related to passing data between the systems
+- SchedulerTest: tests related to passing data between the systems
 - DirectionTest: tests the Direction enum's getDirectionByName function
 - ElevatorMotorTest: tests for the proper updating of states in the elevator motor class
 - ElevatorSelectionTest: